- US Sales

 - Human Resources

-The Los Angeles Abrasion test is widely used as an indicator of aggregate quality.
-The test measures degradation of standard gradings of aggregates subjected to abrasion and impact in a rotating steel drum containing an abrasive charge of steel balls.
-Up to twelve balls are used, depending on gradation of test samples.
+The Los Angeles Abrasion test, also known as the L.A.
+Abrasion test for short, is widely used as an indicator of aggregate quality.
+The test measures the degradation of standard gradings of aggregates subjected to abrasion and impact in a rotating steel drum containing an abrasive charge of steel balls.
+Up to twelve balls are used, depending on the gradation of test samples.

-Gilson's design has integrated safety features with user controls on the outside of the built-in sound enclosure.
+Gilson's Los Angeles (LA) Abrasion Machine design has integrated safety features with user controls on the outside of the built-in sound enclosure.
 An electrical interlock allows the machine to operate only when the double-hinged lid is closed and a safety key is inserted.
 No moving parts are exposed during operation.
-Drum is positioned for loading and unloading using a jog button while watching through a viewing window in the enclosure.
-The 1in (25mm) thick steel shelf of ASTM “preferred design” extends the width of the drum.
+The drum is positioned for loading and unloading using a jog button while watching through a viewing window in the enclosure.
+The 1in (25mm) thick steel shelf of ASTM's “preferred design” extends the width of the drum.
 A wear-resistant shelf of hardened steel is optionally available.
-Sound is absorbed by the heavy, painted steel enclosure with sound attenuating foam and membrane lining.
+Sound is absorbed by the heavy, painted steel enclosure with sound-attenuating foam and membrane lining.

-A 1hp electronically controlled gear-motor rotates the drum at 30—33rpm via enclosed chain drive.
+A 1hp electronically controlled gear motor rotates the drum at 30–33rpm via an enclosed chain drive.
 Drum assembly rotates in flanged ball bearings with dust seals and grease fittings.
-Controller console with overload protection has large JOG and On/Off push button controls, and automatic counter stops rotation after a preset number of revolutions.
-Abrasive charge of twelve hardened steel balls is included.
+The controller console with overload protection has large JOG and On/Off push-button controls, and an automatic counter stops rotation after a preset number of revolutions.
+An abrasive charge of twelve hardened steel balls 46-48mm in diameter and 390-445 grams are included.

 Enter your name, email, and questions below and we will reply during business hours (8am - 5pm EST, Monday through Friday).